Skip to content

 Enter Select notification (jump to CL, approve plan, etc)

-m Toggle mute on the highlighted notification
+M Toggle mute on the highlighted notification

 s Snooze the highlighted notification (opens duration picker)